Eurypema/cse15l-lab-reports/lab-report-week1.md

 -------
 With no arguments:

-If the directory was not changed, nothing happens.
+If the directory was not changed, i.e. one is still in the default directory, nothing happens.
+Leaving it blank means cd changes directory to home, which would be the default directory.

 ![image](https://github.com/Eurypema/cse15l-lab-reports/assets/103284133/b74ba093-93d6-49df-836c-d3fc904e532e)

-If cd was already used with another directory, cd without arguments returns directory to home:
+If cd was already used with another directory (in this cace lecture1), cd without arguments returns directory to home:

 ![image](https://github.com/Eurypema/cse15l-lab-reports/assets/103284133/c6f5ecb7-3f2a-44a2-b229-d41f5017dcd7)